nlesc-sherlock/punchcardjs-demo/README.md

-│   └── visual-description-of-setup.svg# SVG image that explains the build setup ├── karma.conf.js                      # configuration file for Karma, the test runner ├── LICENSE                            # describes the license for dissemination and use of this software ├── package.json                       # the Node package manager file describes the server-side / development dependencies ├── README.md                          # this file
+│   └── visual-description-of-setup.svg# SVG image that explains the build setup ├── karma.conf.js                      # configuration file for Karma, the test runner ├── LICENSE                            # describes the license for dissemination and use of this software ├── package.json                       # the Node package manager configuration file ├── README.md                          # this file
 ├── sites                              # there are a few websites associated with this repository:
 │   └── demo                           # the demo website serves as an illustration of the punchcards library